maxtoroq/AspNetLib/README.md

 ### ControllerContext and ViewContext

 In ASP.NET MVC, ControllerBase depends on ControllerContext and ControllerContext depends on ControllerBase.
 The same for IView: IView depends on ViewContext and ViewContext depends on IView.
 This circular dependency is not only not necessary, it makes it hard to decouple controllers and views from the rest of the framework.
 For these reasons, in AspNetLib ControllerContext no longer depends on ControllerBase and ViewContext no longer depends on IView.

+### HtmlHelper.AntiForgery

+The HtmlHelper.AntiForgery method was removed to avoid the dependency on AspNetLib.AntiXsrf.
+You can call `AntiForgery.GetHtml()` instead.